mhdawson/micro-app-simple-dashboard/README.md

 npm start
 </PRE>

-from the directory in the micro-app-simple-dashboard was installed.
+from the directory in which the micro-app-simple-dashboard was installed.

 Once the server is started.
 Point your browser at the host/port for the server.
 If you have configured your browser to allow javascript to close the current page